antifessional/perl6-zmq/README.md

     Attributes
-      context   - the zmq-context; must be supplied to new() type      - the ZMQ Socket Type constant;  must be supplied to new() last-error - the last zmq error reported throw-everything  - when true, all non-fatal errors except EAGAIN (async) throw async-fail-throw  - when true, EAGAIN (async) throws; when false EAGAIN returns Any
+      context   - the zmq-context; must be supplied to new() type      - the ZMQ Socket Type constant: One of :pair :publisher :subscriber :client :server :dealer :router :pull :push :xpub :xsub :stream must be supplied to new()
+      last-error - the last zmq error reported throw-everything  - when true, all non-fatal errors except EAGAIN (async) throw async-fail-throw  - when true, EAGAIN (async) throws; when false EAGAIN returns Any